TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: E. Failure Case Analysis

-Despite strong generalization capabilities, Vision-Language-Action (VLA) models remain constrained by the high cost of expert demonstrations and insufficient real-world interaction.
-While online reinforcement learning (RL) has shown promise in improving general foundation models, applying RL to VLA manipulation in real-world settings is still hindered by low exploration efficiency and a restricted exploration space.
-Through systematic real-world experiments, we observe that the effective exploration space of online RL is closely tied to the data distribution of supervised fine-tuning (SFT).
-Motivated by this observation, we propose \textbf{TwinRL}, a digital twin-real-world collaborative RL framework designed to scale and guide exploration for VLA models.
-First, a high-fidelity digital twin is efficiently reconstructed from smartphone-captured scenes, enabling realistic bidirectional transfer between real and simulated environments.
-During the SFT warm-up stage, we introduce an exploration space expansion strategy using digital twins to broaden the support of the data trajectory distribution.
-Building on this enhanced initialization, we propose a sim-to-real guided exploration strategy to further accelerate online RL.
-Specifically, TwinRL performs efficient and parallel online RL in the digital twin prior to deployment, effectively bridging the gap between offline and online training stages.
-Subsequently, we exploit efficient digital twin sampling to identify failure-prone yet informative configurations, which are used to guide targeted human-in-the-loop rollouts on the real robot.
-In our experiments, TwinRL approaches 100\% success in both in-distribution regions covered by real-world demonstrations and out-of-distribution regions, delivering at least a 30\% speedup over prior real-world RL methods and requiring only about 20 minutes on average across four tasks.
+Despite strong generalization capabilities, Vision-Language-Action (VLA) models remain constrained by the high cost of expert demonstrations and limited real-world interaction.
+While online reinforcement learning (RL) has shown promise, its application to real-world VLA manipulation is hindered by low exploration efficiency and restricted exploration coverage.
+Through systematic real-world experiments, we observe that the effective exploration space of online RL is largely constrained by the trajectory distribution induced during supervised fine-tuning (SFT).
+Motivated by this observation, we propose \textbf{TwinRL}, a digital twin–real-world collaborative post-training framework that expands and guides RL exploration for VLA models through three stages: SFT warm-up, twin RL warm-up, and real-world RL.
+TwinRL first reconstructs a high-fidelity digital twin from smartphone-captured scenes.
+During the SFT stage, we introduce an exploration space expansion strategy that expands the support of the trajectory distribution beyond real demonstrations, reshaping the exploration space for more effective RL.
+Rather than treating the twin as a data augmentation tool, we propose a twin RL warm-up strategy that enables it to act as an exploration guide for real-world RL.
+Specifically, TwinRL performs efficient parallel RL in the digital twin to generate interactive trajectories that populate the replay buffer and stabilize subsequent real-world RL learning.
+This process also identifies failure-prone yet informative configurations, enabling targeted human-in-the-loop rollouts to further improve on-robot efficiency.
+Across four tasks, TwinRL achieves near-100\% success in both in-distribution and out-of-distribution regions, delivering over 30\% faster convergence than prior real-world RL methods with only 20 minutes of on-robot interaction.